heejin-yoon/heejin-yoon.github.io/index.md

 <div style="margin-bottom: 0.5em;margin-top: 0.5em;"></div>

 Welcome!
 I’m Heejin Yoon, a PhD candidate at the Wisconsin School of Business, University of Wisconsin–Madison.
+Starting in Fall 2026, I will join the William Newman Department of Real Estate at Baruch College, City University of New York, as an Assistant Professor.

 <div style="margin-bottom: 0.0em;margin-top: -0.5em;"></div>

 My research interests include mortgage markets, household finance, and financial intermediation, with a particular focus on lending frictions and their consequences for household welfare and economic inequality.
 <!--- Prior to joining the program, I received B.B.A. in Business Administration from Yonsei University and M.S. in Finance from KAIST College of Business. --->

-<div style="margin-bottom: 0.0em;margin-top: -0.5em;"></div>

-<b>I am on the 2025–2026 job market.</b>

 <div style="margin-bottom: 0.0em;margin-top: -0.5em;"></div>